SoFia1023/SoFia1023/README.md

 ### View Organization

-- **Modular Views**: Views are organized into separate modules based on functionality
+- **Modular Views**: Views are organized into separate modules based on functionality (e.g., `catalog/views/catalog.py`, `catalog/views/ai_tools.py`)
 - **Clear Imports**: Each app's `__init__.py` file exports all necessary views for URL routing
 - **Centralized Constants**: Common constants like `CATEGORIES` are defined in dedicated files
+- **Class-Based Views**: Extensive use of Django's class-based views with mixins for code reuse
+- **Function-Based Alternatives**: Simpler function-based views provided as alternatives where appropriate

+### Model Organization

+- **Clear Relationships**: Models have well-defined relationships with appropriate foreign keys
+- **Type Hints**: All models use Python type hints for better code completion and error detection
+- **Comprehensive Docstrings**: Detailed documentation for each model and its fields
+- **Custom Managers**: Where needed, models have custom managers for common query operations

 ### Benefits of Modular Structure